carlba/gdpr/README.md

 gathered from email conversations with the support organizations of the respective company (Mostly swedish sites to begin with)

-If you want a site added make an issue or a Pull Request.
+If you want a site added make an issue or a Pull request.

 ## Sites